realkoder/CloudNativeCatalog-Service/README.md

 ```

 Then the project is build with gradle and root Dockerfile
-is executed and image run with below cli:
+is executed and the image is run with below cli:
 ```bash
 ./gradlew clean bootjar
 docker build -t catalog-service .